Meyer Zayder: Acquaintance with Kotovsky

 Zayder and Kotovsky met in the following circumstances.
 One day, fleeing persecution, the latter in the uniform of the captain of artillery came to him, turning directly from the threshold:

 Zayder hid Kotovsky in his attic.
 At night, having disguised himself in civilian clothes and wearing a wig, went down and left his apartment, saying that he was now his debtor.

-In 1919, Zayder was adjutant to the gangster and socialist Mishki Japonchik, and was known by the nickname "Majorchik."
-In 1920, Zayder became unemployed, since the Soviet government, which was finally established in Odessa, closed the brothel owned by him.
+In 1919, Zayder was adjutant to the gangster and socialist Mishka Yaponchik, and was known by the nickname "Majorchik."
+In 1920, Zayder became unemployed, since the Soviet government, which was finally established in Odesa, closed the brothel owned by him.
 For two years he was interrupted by casual earnings.
 In 1922, Zayder learned that a cavalry corps was stationed in Uman, commanded by his debtor Kotovsky, and went to him with a request for help.
 Kotovsky helped Zayder, arranging that the head of the guard Peregonovsky sugar plant, located near Uman.
 Zayder, in turn, helped Kotovsky in settling the life of his corps.
 So, his idea was to prepare skins for cats and exchange them in Ivanovo for fabrics that went to uniforms.
-Zayder, according to eyewitnesses, was very grateful to Kotovsky for help, since finding work in the early 1920s was very difficult, and there were about 1.5 million people on labor exchanges (as of 1925).
+Zayder, according to eyewitnesses, was very grateful to Kotovsky for the help, since finding work in the early 1920s was very difficult, and there were about 1.5 million people on labor exchanges (as of 1925).